 The resources provided include:

 - 2 workbook activities to give students the opportunity to practice budgeting skills while exploring topics like saving for post-secondary education and preparing for the uncertainties of every day life.
 To complete these activities, please print a pdf workbook (provided with each activity) for each student in your class and follow the step by step instructions provided.

-- 6 themed quizzes - one for each of the 6 competency areas.
+- 7 themed quizzes - one for each of the main topic areas.
 These quizzes can be completed online and can be completed in any order.
 Students can attempt a quiz more than once.
 Most questions contain feedback, offering additional learning support as you go.
 You can access the feedback and check the response by clicking the "How Did I Do" link after answering each question and hovering over the responses.
 After submitting the quiz, click "View Details" for a summary of results.

 These same resources are provided to students in two formats; self-directed and teacher-directed.
 The self-directed format is best suited to students who will be engaging with our resources and activities on their own (outside of the classroom).
 Students are able to work through the activities at their own pace, receiving feedback as they go.
 Please note that the self-directed format organizes the quiz questions differently than the teacher-directed format, but the questions are the same.
 The self-directed format includes shorter themed quizzes and 1 comprehensive quiz.
 The teacher-directed format is best suited to students who will be engaging with our resources and activities with your support (inside the classroom).
 The resources and activities available to these students exactly match the resources you see so that you can work through each activity or question together, discussing results and feedback, before moving on to the next activity or question.